MarianoArg/nftracker/README.md

 #### What about the design?

-I used the [original wireframes in the takehome description](https://github.com/pixeldaogg/frontend-takehome) as a base, and added some styles over them.
 For this I did some research on web3 sites to understand a bit more about the patters used.

 ## Development